Proficient Truck Accident Attorneys in Sacramento, CA

 As the capital of California, Sacramento is a bustling city that’s home to the intersection of multiple major state and interstate highways.
-Interstate 80, is one of the longest routes in the country, connects Sacramento to San Francisco and Reno, Denver, Salt Lake and the East Coast.
+Interstate 80 is one of the longest routes in the country, connecting Sacramento to San Francisco and Reno, Denver, Salt Lake, and the East Coast.
 Interstate 80 is the main roadway for long-haul and short-haul truckers.
-Other major highways that intersected Sacramento in connection trucking routes across the country include:
+Other major highways that cross Sacramento in connection with trucking routes across the country include:

-- Interstate 5, which connects truckers to destinations from Los Angeles through the Central Valley, to Sacramento, Reading, Red Bluff, Portland and Seattle
+- Interstate 5 connects truckers to destinations from Los Angeles through the Central Valley, to Sacramento, Reading, Red Bluff, Portland and Seattle

-- Highway 99, which travels down the center of the state, and has heavy truck traffic, connecting Southern California with the San Joaquin and Sacramento valleys
+- Highway 99, which travels down the center of the state, and has heavy truck traffic, connects Southern California with the San Joaquin and Sacramento valleys

 - S. Highway 50, which heads to South Lake Tahoe, and goes all the way to Ocean City, MD

 - Business 80, which runs through the city and reconnects to the interstate on the western border.

-Independent truck drivers and large trucking companies use all of Californians major freeways and state highways including I-80, I-50, Highway 99 and Interstate 5 to transport goods throughout the entire country.
+Independent truck drivers and large trucking companies use all of California’s major freeways and state highways including I-80, I-50, Highway 99, and Interstate 5 to transport goods throughout the entire country.
 However, since California transports 88% of its total manufactured tonnage within the state, many owner-operators and other drivers often rely on smaller, statewide routes and freeways for travel.
 The high speeds of these roadways, coupled with a truck’s sheer size and weight, contributes to literally hundreds of injury-producing truck versus automobile accidents each year.

 California Trucking and Tonnage Limits

 California allows big rigs with a gross weight of 80,000 pounds on many of the Sacramento Valley area roadways.
 The Surface Transportation Assistance Act dictates the largest trucks that can be in operation in California.
 Under these rules, a semi-trailer can be up to 53 feet long, but there is no overall length limit.